-Abstract: Uterine rupture during labour is a serious obstetric complication that involves maternal and fetal vital prognosis and the obstetric fate of patients in lack of diagnosis and immediate management.
-It occurs mainly on a scarred uterus and remains anecdotal on a healthy uterus.
-We report the case of a uterine rupture on a healthy uterus occurred in our department in a 26-year-old primipare on spontaneous labor.
+Abstract: Uterine rupture during labor is a serious obstetric complication involving maternal and fetal vital prognoses and the obstetric outcome of patients in the absence of diagnosis and immediate treatment.
+It mainly occurs in a scarred uterus and remains anecdotal in a healthy uterus.
+We report the case of a uterine rupture in a healthy uterus that occurred in our department in a 30-year-old second mother after spontaneous labor.
+Our therapeutic attitude is compared with data from the literature.

-Keywords: Uterine rupture; Obstetric labor complications
+Keywords: Uterine rupture; Obstetric labor complications.